-The annual number of local homicides over the last decade produced an interesting pattern.
-As shown in Figure 1.1, the annual number of incidents remained virtually the same between 2001 and 2005 following a notable decrease from 2000.
-Beginning in 2004, however, incidents gradually increased and peaked in 2009 with 85 incidents, the highest number ever recorded in The Bahamas.
-The average number of murders during the first 5 years of the decade increased from 53 to 70 in the last 5 years.
-Figures for the last decade indicate an average of 61 murders each year.
-The inconsistent pattern and sharp increases in murders over the last decade is normally viewed by criminologists as an indication that authorities have not exercised a consistent level of control over the offence.
-In fact, the only appearance of consistency in the numbers appeared to have been between 2001 and 2005.
+The annual number of local murders over the last decade produced a specific pattern.
+As shown in Figure 1.1, the annual number of incidents steadily increased over the last decade peaking in 2015 with 146 incidents.
+There were two years where the number of incidents showed decreases including a 6% drop in 2008 and a 13% drop in 2012.
+The average number of murders between 2005-2009 increased from 70 to 120 incidents between 2010 to 2015.
+Figures for the last eleven years produce an average of 97 murders annually.
+The gradual increase in murders over the last decade is normally viewed by criminologists as an indication that authorities have not exercised a consistent level of management over the offence.

-Figure 1.1 Bahamas Homicide Incidents (2000-2009)
+Figure 1.1 Bahamas Murder Incidents (2005-2015)

-It must also be noted that the number of murders reported annually could have been notably higher considering the incidence of other serious offenses.
-The 493 shootings, 1,119 stabbings and 21 attempted murders reported during the study period (2005-2009) all had the potential to result in a murder.
-Some may argue that early medical attention and the location of the wound are the only reasons why the murder count was not significantly higher.
-It is also worth mentioning that annual fluctuations of these other violent crimes matched murder trends.
-Hence, a year marked by an increase in murder also marked an increase in other violent crimes.
+It should also be understood that the number of murders reported annually could have been notably higher considering the incidence of other serious offenses.
+The 906 shootings, 1,054 stabbings and 123 attempted murders reported during the study period (2010-2015) all could have resulted in a murder.
+Some may argue that early medical attention may have been the only factor why the murder count was not significantly higher.
+It is also worth mentioning that annual fluctuations of these other violent crimes matched fluctuations in murder incidents.
+Hence, a year marked by an increase in murder typically marked a year with an increase in other violent crimes.